 Food & recipes

 This Friday, September 15, Mexico starts its biggest fiesta, the Independence Day celebrations.
 Flags, hats, lanterns, and whatever else patriotic in the national colors red, white, and green, decorate the city during the whole month.
-It’s truly one of the best time in the year to be here if you like to get to know the Mexican culture.
-Here are some ideas what to do in Playa del Carmen on Independence Day:
+It’s truly one of the best time of the year to be here if you like to get to know the Mexican culture.
+Here are some ideas what to do in Playa del Carmen on Independence Day.

 The main reason why so many people love to spend their well-deserved vacation in Playa del Carmen is its gorgeous beaches.
 And what better way is there to enjoy life, than with an ice cold drink or a tasty meal right at the beach, while digging your toes into the white sand and watching the Caribbean Sea?
 Here’s our round up of the best beachfront bars and restaurants in town.